ebsaral/ebsaral/Quotes.md

 I don't even know when we lost our touch with nature thus each other.
 Let's focus on future as much as we can.

-### Time only passes to move our responsibility further.
+### "Time only passes to move our responsibility further."

 The universe's time is frozen at infinity since its beginning.
 So nature doesn't die but loops in itself.
 We, mostly humans, have a sense of time because we are mortals under nature's guidance.